Skip to main content

 #

-The secret is in the ingredients… and for Panissa, there are three non-negotiables:
+The secret is in the ingredients, and for a true Panissa, there are three non-negotiables:

-2. The Beans: Only the Fagioli di Saluggia or Villata will do.
-These tiny, marbled beans hold their shape and provide a buttery texture.
+2. The Beans: Only the Fagioli di Saluggia or Villata.
+These tiny, marbled beans are soaked overnight and then simmered until they almost melt into a velvety base.

-3. The ‘Salam d’la Duja’: This is a local pork salami preserved in jars of lard.
-It remains soft and spicy, melting into the rice to create a depth of flavor that is honestly life-changing.
+3. The ‘Salam d’la Duja’: This is the magic.
+It’s a local pork salami preserved in jars (duja) filled with lard.
+It stays soft, spicy, and when it hits the hot rice, it dissolves into a pool of pure flavor.

 A Symphony of Scent and Sound